Madko/install-linux-hp-elitebook-850-g5/README.md

 ## Tuning

-### Sound mute button LED
+### Sound mute button _LED_

 The shortcut button to mute sound is working fine but the LED on it doesn't switch on to indicate its state.

-To activate the LED, create a file to /etc/modprobe.d/sound.conf with the following content :
+To activate the _LED_, create a file to _/etc/modprobe.d/sound.conf_ with the following content :

     options snd-hda-intel model=mute-led-gpio

 Reboot the computer (or unload/reload module snd-hda-intel).